Instructions

 3. Simulate 1000 draws, \(X_1\) to \(X_{1000}\), and calculate the sample mean.

-4. Repeat (c) 5000 times and calculate the 5000 sample means.
+4. The following code repeats (c) 5000 times.
+Each row is one of the 5000 experiments, and each column is one of 1000 observations in each sample.
+Calculate the 5000 sample means.
 What are the mean and standard deviation of these 5000 sample means?
 Is it close to what you would expect?

 Appendix